HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 The patient's [FHIR id] is a prerequisite to performing  FHIR RESTful Direct Queries.
 See [this section](direct-query.html#discovery-of-patient-fhir-ids) for discovering the patient's FHIR id.

-The Da Vinci project Team anticipates that efforts such as [FHIR at Scale Taskforce (FAST)] will provide a long-term solution to the issue of FHIR id discovery.
-{:.stu-note}

 <div class="bg-success" markdown="1">

 ### Task State Machine